 - a ‘bruit’ or whistling sound heard by doctor when examining your abdomen with a stethoscope

 - previous surgery or endovascular treatment (stent or angioplasty) of the mesenteric artery

 What arteries will be checked in this examination?

 - Hepatic Artery

 - Inferior Mesenteric Artery

 What happens during the examination?

 Because the arteries in your abdomen lie underneath the large intestine (bowel), dietary preparation is required for this examination.
-The purpose of this is to reduce gases that form in the bowel and which can interfere with adequate ultrasound penetration.
+The purpose of this is to reduce gas in the bowel which can interfere with adequate penetration of ultrasound to the depth of the arteries.
 This preparation will be explained to you in more detail when you are making your appointment and will vary depending on whether or not you have diabetes.
-You will also be asked to drink 500mL water one hour before the scan to improve blood flow to the kidneys, however there is no need for you to have a full bladder.

-The renal artery ultrasound scan is performed with you lying on an examination couch so you should be quite comfortable.
-In order for the sonographer to easily access the abdominal arteries, you will be asked to remove your footwear, and the outer clothing from your waist down.
+The mesenteric artery ultrasound scan is performed with you lying on an examination couch so you should be quite comfortable.
+In order for the sonographer to easily access the abdominal arteries, you will be asked to remove your footwear, and the outer clothing from your abdomen.
 It is helpful if you do not wear tight underclothing, such as ‘step-ins’ or corsets.
-The sonographer will ask you for a short medical history, including what blood pressure medications you may be taking.
-Gel will be placed on your skin and you will feel the firm pressure from the transducer as it runs along the course of the blood vessels, but there should be no major discomfort.
-You may be required to roll a little from side to side, so better views of the arteries can be obtained.
-If you do have any questions or concerns, please ask at any time throughout the test.
+The sonographer will ask you for a short medical history and, if appropriate, for a brief description of any recent symptoms.
+The sonographer will place some gel on the skin overlying the arterial anatomy to be assessed.